denisugo/back_end_portfolio/README.md

 - /api/v1/products/:id
 - /api/v1/users/:id/orders/:id

-This API doesn't use any hash on passwords and other data.
+This API doesn't apply any hash on passwords and other data.
 This is beacuse the project will not go to the production phase.